Knotless Larch Sold in the UK, Delivery in 7 Days

 Origin

-Siberian larch (Larix sibirica) grows in central and eastern Siberia, northern Mongolia, the Altai Mountains of Kazakhstan, and parts of northeastern China.
+(Larix Gmelinii) grows in eastern Siberia, northeastern Mongolia and northeastern China.
 It thrives in cold, continental climates with harsh winters and short summers, often in taiga forests, tolerating poor soils and permafrost.

 Properties